RockefellerArchiveCenter/bits_and_bytes/_posts/2015-01-30-from-at-to-as-part-3-training-and-customization.md

 ![Enumerations](/wp-content/uploads/2015/01/Enumerations.jpg)

 We did call on the help of the developers and Chris Fitzpatrick was kind enough to create a few quick customizations in the form of local plugins.
 You can find these files here: <https://gist.github.com/cfitz>.
-Most of these changes can go into your system's plugins/local/frontend directory, and then if you call “local” plugins in the config.rb file of ArchivesSpace, the plugins will override the base system settings.
+Most of these changes can go into your system's plugins/local/frontend directory, and then if you call "local" plugins in the config.rb file of ArchivesSpace, the plugins will override the base system settings.

 ![Plugins](/wp-content/uploads/2015/01/Config_Plugins.jpg)